nickcolley/drab/README.md

 2. Props are data attributes

 Todo:
+- Use React?
+React doesnt allow for monkey-patching the render method, so might need a custom renderer.
+- Hot reloading, dev experience is painful restarting everything constantly.
 - Have a good example of something that falls back to a completely different output, for example accordions should fallback to static content.
 Next.js allows you to know if you're on the server or not for rendering.
 - Remove decision to hydrate, from the user, do we need Webpack to do this, since we can't figure that out at runtime...
 - Format html using https://github.com/marvinhagemeister/preact-server-renderer ?